lanl-ansi/generalized-fragility-model/README.md

 Customizing your own response estimator routines is outlined in the following steps:

-1. Using _ResponseEstimateTemplate.java_, create new routine (located in _test_data_ directory)
+-- Using _ResponseEstimateTemplate.java_, create new routine (located in _test_data_ directory)
-2. Update _ResponseEstimatorFactory.java_ (gov.lanl.nisac.core)
-* to include your new response estimator class and unique string identifier for command line input
+* create new response estimator class
+* class name is used to uniquely identify routine from command line input

+-- Develop fragility routine inside public method _calcFragility_.
+This method serves as the anchor point for accessing assets and exposure values.

+-- Ensure your new fragility class lives inside package: gov.lanl.micot.application.fragility.responseEstimators
+* Again, implement your routine by using the ```-e``` option, using exact class name.

+-- If desired, you you can overwrite the ``` writeResults``` method in ResponseEstimator for your own purposes.
+By default, response outputs are JSON formatted.

 ## Tutorial

-A tutorial that provides instructions on how to create new fragility routines [here](tutorial.md).
+Here's a tutorial that provides some steps on how to create new fragility routine [here](tutorial.md).

-## Resilience Design Tool (RDT)
+## MICOT Resilience Design Tool (RDT)

-RDT options are provided [here](rdt.md)
+Fragility options that are aligned with MICOT RDT tool [here](rdt.md)

 # Future Work
 In no particular order:

-* incorporate hazard fields in Esri shapefile format
+* Incorporate hazard fields in Esri shapefile format
-* add functionality for GeoJSON MultiPoints, polygons, MultiLineString, etc.
+* Add functionality for GeoJSON MultiPoints, polygons, MultiLineString, etc.
+* Add new (generic) fragility routines: earthquakes, blast overpressure, etc.